 Our four impact areas

 We have set out four categories for measuring our impact.
-These reflect not just our strategic priorities but the breadth of our work in translation science, advice and funding.
+These reflect not just our strategic priorities but the breadth of our work in translational science, advice and funding.

 Because the process from lab to patient can involve many parties that don’t directly connect with patients, we look broadly at how our work contributes to improving patients’ lives.
-Taken together, these four areas of impact illustrate how we are transforming the way diseases are identified and treated, creating life-changing breakthroughs for patients and benefits for society:
+Taken together, these four areas of impact illustrate how we are transforming the way diseases are identified and treated, facilitating life-changing breakthroughs for patients and benefits for society.

 Our core purpose is to translate new research into new products, devices and services, taking them closer to the point where they begin to change patients’ lives for the better.
 For research to benefit patients, it must ultimately be translated from the original scientific concept into new products, devices or services.

 This can take many years and significant investment in resources.
-For LifeArc, our role in advancing this research translation can involve: developing new diagnostic or therapeutic products, to the point where they can be licensed to third parties for commercialisation; creating or protecting intellectual property for life sciences innovations; and providing funding and advice for spin-off companies.
+Our role in advancing this research can involve: developing new diagnostic or therapeutic products, to the point where they can be licensed to third parties for commercialisation; creating or protecting intellectual property for life sciences innovations; and providing funding and advice for spin-off companies.